 net downloads and installs additions to Stata.
 The additions can be obtained from the Internet or from physical media.
 The additions can be ado-files (new commands), help files, or even datasets.
-Collections of files are bound together into packages.
-For instance, the package named zz49 might add the xyz command to Stata.
-At a minimum, such a package would contain xyz.ado, the code to implement the new command, and xyz.sthlp, the system help to describe it.
-That the package contains two files is a detail: you use net to download the package zz49, regardless of the number of files.
+Collections of files that may be installed as a group are bound together into a package.